Enjoying the Trails with Your Little Ones and Furry Friends in All Seasons

 Trails To Explore In The Fall

-Once the leaves fall in the river valley is the perfect time to hit the single track mountain bike trails on foot.
+Once the leaves fall in the river valley, it is the perfect time to hit the single-track mountain bike trails on foot.
 These trails are great for kids and cats.
-They are narrow with lots of ups and downs and twists and turns to keep everyone’s interest.
-Use these trails only when the leaves are gone as they can be dangerous if you can’t see bikes coming with enough warning to get out of their way.
-With the leaves down though you can keep watch enough to hop off the trail and let bikes safely go by.
+They are narrow, with many ups and downs and twists and turns to keep everyone interested.
+Use these trails only when the leaves are gone, as they can be dangerous if you can’t see bikes coming with enough warning to get out of their way.
+With the leaves down, you can keep watch enough to hop off the trail and let bikes safely go by.

 Image